acuencao/tenders/README.md

 This repository contains the code, experimental notebooks, and methodological artefacts used in the scientific article:

-‘Analysis of public tenders with Rule Systems to improve decision-making’
+"Analysis of public tenders with Rule Systems to improve decision-making"

 The purpose of this repository is to facilitate experimental reproducibility, verification of results, and methodological evaluation by academic reviewers.
 The repository is presented as supplementary material to the article.